 The French Prime Minister Raymond Barre on Friday (31 March) handed in his government's resignation to President Valery Giscard d'Estaing.

-The French Prime Minister Raymond Barre on Friday (31 March) handed in his government's resignation to President Valery Giscard d'Estaing.
+Background: The French Prime Minister Raymond Barre on Friday (31 March) handed in his government's resignation to President Valery Giscard d'Estaing.
 But M. Barre is expected to be re-appointed as premier at a later meeting with the President when political observers believed he will be asked to form a new government.
 His resignation was a formality, following the victory of the centre-right coalition parties in the general election earlier this month.

 SYNOPSIS: M. Barre's resignation came after a week of discussions between President Giscard d'Estaing and leaders of opposition political parties.
 A coalition of Gaullists, Centrists and Republicans is expected to form the backbone of the new administration, and the President has said he wants to promote a more relaxed working relationship between the Government and opposition.

 Earlier in the week, the President had a meeting with Socialist leader Francois Mitterrand.
 On Thursday (30 March), the Communist Party leader M. Georges Marchais visited the Elysee Palace for talks.
 Afterwards, he emerged to read a seven page statement prepared before the meeting, to gathered newsmen.

 M. Marchais reaffirmed his intention of staying firmly on the opposition side.
 He said that the problems facing the French nation could only be resolved by reforms and changes of the most fundamental nature in society, by the implementation of a programme as radical as that of the Communist party.
 M. Marchais also used the meeting to press claims for a 37 per cent rise in the minimum wage of French workers.